linux-system-roles/rhc/tests/README.md

   of the user to use in the vast majority of the registration tests;
   `reg_organization` can be specified as `null` in case `reg_username` belongs to only one organization
+- `baseurl` is the base URL for receiving content

 To use this custom configuration, set the `LSR_RHC_TEST_DATA` environment variable to the full path of that file.